OliverDrechsler/front_door_intercom_automation/README.md

 I recommend to use sha512.
 In future there will be an additional AES encrytption added.

-Because Blink renews frequently their device token you will more often receive
-a new 2FA token via mail.
-Normally the blink instance will try to renew the token itself.
 The telegram bot has a command feature, where you can send the new 2FA token to system.
+In case of first time login or renew/relogin required.

 ## Mobile Device Apps